Open Enrollment for the 2021-2022 school year will begin in January 2021.

 The Georgia Department of Education defines economically disadvantaged as a student whose family is below the poverty line, qualifies for free or reduced lunch, or whose family qualifies for federal benefits including SNAP, TANF, WIC, or Medicare.
 Applicants that answer yes to at least one of the questions below can identify as economically disadvantaged on the application.

-Based on your annual household income and the total number of individuals living in your household, does your family qualify for free OR reduced lunch?
+Based on your annual household income (gross wages) and the total number of individuals living in your household, does your family qualify for free OR reduced lunch?

 - Do you receive Supplemental Nutrition Assistance program (SNAP) benefits, formerly known as Food Stamps?